ARTHUR HON, Sommelier & Beverage Director

 Hon began his personal pursuit of wine and work in restaurants while earning his undergraduate and advanced degrees from The School of The Art Institute of Chicago.
 When Sepia opened, he joined the team as a server and wine captain.
 He continued exploring wine under the tutelage of Sepia’s then-sommelier, Scott Tyree, whom Hon credits for championing his learning and providing him with both training and encouragement to translate his interest into something much more.

-As beverage director, Hon oversees Sepia’s seasonal food-driven wine list of approximately 700 bottles, featuring boutique winemakers and lesser known grapes and wine regions, in addition to discovering new finds and facilitating wine pairing events and dinners at Sepia throughout the year.
+Recognized by Food & Wine Magazine as a Sommelier of the Year in 2017, Hon oversees Sepia’s seasonal food-driven wine list of approximately 800 bottles, featuring boutique winemakers and lesser known grapes and wine regions, in addition to discovering new finds and facilitating wine pairing events and dinners at Sepia throughout the year.
 He also hosts weekly wine staff training events to foster the servers’ knowledge and passion for wine at the Michelin-starred restaurant.
 Since 2013, Wine Enthusiast Magazine has continued to include Sepia on its 100 Best Wine Restaurants in America list with special recognition in the Outstanding By-the-Glass Program category.
 The World of Fine Wines has also bestowed Sepia’s wine list its highest three-star rating since 2015.

 Hon believes in removing the pretension and intimidation that often go along with wine lists, which creates a lively conversation that ultimately inspires the guest to try something new.
 A supporter of local and sustainable growers, he believes in allowing the grapes to speak for themselves as they harmonize with Executive Chef Andrew Zimmerman’s seasonal American cuisine.